amroabua/CSC325/Docs/Report.md

 ## DevContainer Environment: Docker Configuration for Flutter Development

 A DevContainer is like a ready-to-use workspace for developers.
 It has all the tools and settings you need, so you can start coding without setting things up yourself.
-For the sake of this project we uses ubuntu which is a operating system that has all the tools needed for Flutter development.
-The container includes all necessary dependencies and tools required for Flutter development, such as the Flutter SDK, Android SDK, and any additional libraries or packages.
+For my Flutter development environment, I selected a Docker image explicitly designed for Flutter.
+This image includes the Flutter SDK, Dart and for our Flutter development environment, I selected a Docker image explicitly designed for Flutter.
+I specifically used Ubuntu for the DevContainer.json with the Jammmy based image.

+Our DevContainer seamlessly integrates with Visual Studio Code (VS Code), providing a unified development experience.
+Some extensions I used were the DevContainers extension that uses a Docker container as a full-featured development environment.
+I also used Github Repositories and GitHub Codespaces so that I can work wiht my Github codespace from VS code.

+For you to run this container on your own the usgae would be the steps that followed:

+Clone the Flutter project repository from GitHub.

+Open the project folder in Visual Studio Code.

+VS Code detects the DevContainer configuration and prompts to reopen the project in a DevContainer.
+Accept the prompt to start the development environment within the configured Docker container.

+Use the integrated terminal in VS Code to execute Flutter commands, such as running the application or running tests.
+Specifially use: flutter run -d web-server to run your app on the web (make sure you are in the app before you do this)

+When Setting up my DevContainer environment I ran into the issue of adding my own container and setting up in my Github Repository.
+To set up my container I had to apply the DevContainer extension to use Ubuntu and use the post create command: sudo chown -R vscode /flutter/.pub-cache/".
+After this I learned to commit my chages through command line to github so that I can process my finished container on Github.

+Utilizing a DevContainer for our Flutter project offers several advantages.
+It ensures a consistent and reproducible environment, facilitates collaboration, and streamlines the onboarding process.
+The insights gained from configuring and using the DevContainer contribute to an efficient and scalable development process.

 ## Source Code Version Control Tools: Git Version Control